Writing Lessons & Advice: Writing Greeting Cards

 Writing Lessons & Advice: Literary Tourism

 In the United States, late May through August is embraced as the prime time for leisure tourism, or summer vacation in simpler terms.
 Throughout this timeframe, most schools complete regular instruction, summer officially starts, and many worthwhile holidays take place.
 So families often undertake some kind of getaway from their daily grind for a little bit of fun, celebration, and refreshment.
-Depending on plans and preferences, summer vacation also takes or blends a handfu
+Depending on plans and preferences, summer vacation also takes and blends a handf

 Writing Lessons & Advice: Literary Holidays